 While much of the buzz around entrepreneurship these days is centered on the digital sphere, there are still plenty of small-business owners who simply offer a service to people who need it in their local communities.
 Teachers might start businesses that offer dog walking, house painting, cake baking, website design, house cleaning, landscaping, home photography, or any number of other services that don’t require physical office space and that can be scheduled around school hours.

-One natural business for teachers to consider: a tutoring company.
+One natural business to consider that leverages your teaching experience: in-person or online tutoring.
 Ann Marie John, a high-school science teacher in Houston Independent School District, began providing tutoring sessions when she lived in Boston.
 The school district there was hiring teachers to help accelerate skills for English language learners who were entering the third grade.

 “I realized that there was a need, and that I really liked it,” John says.